cyclejs-community/component-combinators/README.md

 ```

 Syntax, whichever chosen (we will work only with the first one) is but a detail.
-What is important here is that :
+What is important here is that:

 - the stream wiring concern has disappeared within the `Switch` combinator (i.e. has been
 abstracted out), while the user interface logic can be written in a way that is very close to its specification, hence easier to